-This Annual Information Form ("AIF") contains forward-looking statements which reflect management's expectations regarding the Company's objectives, plans, goals, strategies, future growth, financial condition, results of operations, cash flows, performance, business prospects and opportunities.
-All statements other than statements of historical facts included in this AIF, including statements regarding the Company's objectives, plans, goals, strategies, future growth, financial condition, results of operations, cash flows, performance, business prospects and opportunities may constitute forward-looking information.
-Expressions such as "anticipates", "expects", "believes", "estimates", "could", "may", "plans", "will", "would", and other similar expressions or the negative of these terms are generally indicative of forward-looking statements.
+This Annual Information Form ("AIF") ") contains forward-looking statements which are presented for the purpose of assisting the reader to contextualize the Company's financial position and understand management's expectations regarding the Company's strategic priorities, objectives and plans.
+These forward-looking statements may not be appropriate for other purposes.
+Forward-looking statements are identified by words or phrases such as "anticipates", "expects", "believes", "estimates", "intends", "could", "may", "plans", "predicts", "projects", "will", "would", "foresees" and other similar expressions or the negative of these terms.